No Face No Case

-No Face No Case is a collaborative studio album by 2 Chainz and T.R.U.
+No Face No Case is a collaborative studio album by American rapper 2 Chainz and T.R.U.
 (The Real University, which comprises Sleepy Rose, Worl, Skooly and Hott LockedN).
 It was released on February 7, 2020 via Atlantic Records.
 Production was handled by several record producers, including Cubeatz, Hitmaka, June the Genius and Tay Keith.
 It features guest appearances from Bear1boss, NLE Choppa, NoCap, Quando Rondo and Quavo.
 The album debuted at number 182 on the Billboard 200 in the United States.

 Track listing

+Although the album is co-credited to 2 Chainz and T.R.U, most tracks are performed by individual members (except for "Jefe Shit").